Military Brigade of Rio Grande do Sul

 The primary mission of BMRS is ostensibly preventive policing for the maintenance of public order in the State of Rio Grande do Sul.
+Originally the Military Brigade served as a state army before transitioning to a police force, but differently from other Brazilian states, Rio Grande do Sul kept their original name, being the only military police in Brazil to not use such name.

-Under the United Nations, in cooperation with the Brazilian Army, the Military Police of Rio Grande do Sul has served in Guinea-Bissau and Haiti.
+Under the United Nations, in cooperation with the Brazilian Army, the Military Brigade of Rio Grande do Sul has served in Guinea-Bissau and Haiti.